Oil for the Continual Lamp

-The Lord commands pure oil and priestly care so the tabernacle lamp may burn continually before Him.
+The Lord commands pure oil and priestly care so the tabernacle lamp may burn continually before him.

-Exodus 27:20-21 (WEB)
+Exodus 27:20-21 (BSB)

 The LORD commands pure oil and priestly care so the tabernacle lamp may burn continually before him.